scanpay/php-scanpay/README.md

 The Scanpay PHP client library provides convenient and simplified access to the Scanpay API from programs written in PHP.
 The library is developed and maintained by Scanpay in Denmark.

 If you have any questions, concerns or ideas, please do not hesitate to e-mail us at [support@scanpay.dk](mailto:support@scanpay.dk).
-Feel free to join our IRC server `irc.scanpay.dev:6697` or chat with us at [chat.scanpay.dev](https://chat.scanpay.dev).
+Feel free to join our IRC server `irc.scanpay.dev:6697 #support` or chat with us at [chat.scanpay.dev](https://chat.scanpay.dev).

 ## Requirements